Left Continue shopping

 FineArt Baryta (Hahnemühle) Glossy baryta finish 325 gsm / 16.14 mil Alpha Cellulose Deep blacks, high-contrast photography

-Canvas offers a timeless, tactile, and ready-to-display presentation.
-Here’s how satin and matte canvas compare.
+Canvas offers a tactile, ready-to-display presentation.
+Here’s how satin and matte compare.

 Canvas Finish Best For